foreign currency transactions, securities business, and customer investment advice.

 - "Überweisung" - money transfer from one account to another.
-Completed by filling out the appropriate form, an "Überweisungsformular".
+Completed by filling out the appropriate form (in print or online), called an "Überweisungsformular".

 - "Dauerauftrag" - standing order.
-You may authorise a fixed amount to be transferred to another account at regular intervals, for example to pay rent or utilities.
+You may authorize a fixed amount to be transferred to another account at regular – usually monthly - intervals, for example to pay your rent or utilities.

 - "Lastschriftverfahren (Einzugsermächtigung)" - debit procedure.
-You may authorise a party to withdraw a variable amount from your account, for example to pay utilities or telephone bills.
+You may authorize a third party to withdraw a variable amount from your account, for example to pay utilities or telephone bills.